 Review Cover Annually at Renewal

-Your business changes over time - new equipment, different types of work, more staff.
-Review your insurance at each renewal to ensure your cover still matches your actual business.
-Notify your insurer if you add new services or equipment.
+Your business evolves - new equipment acquisitions, different work types, additional staff.
+Reassess your insurance at each renewal to ensure cover still reflects your actual operations.
+Notify your insurer promptly when you add new services, acquire major equipment, or change premises.

 Frequently Asked Questions